 Step 3: Choose a Theme or a Layout For Your Store

-The idea behind choosing a theme is to create a more on-brand website that looks good.
-This will keep your visitors on your website for longer and check out your products.
+The idea behind choosing a theme is to create a more on-brand website.
+This will keep your visitors on your website longer and encourage them to explore your products.

-Each one of the themes has a comprehensive list of modifications.
+Each of these has a comprehensive list of modifications.
 You don’t need any prior coding knowledge.

 If the free themes don’t appeal to you, you can always choose the premium versions that come with more features and customization options.
 Honestly, this also looks much better when compared to a free one—provided you choose the right option.

 Another reason why I like Shopify so much is that it’s incredibly user-friendly.
 Even if you decide to make notable changes to a theme, the limitations are few.

 You don’t have to worry about not having any coding experience.
 Shopify has an international team of design agencies—called Shopify Experts—that can fully customize your e-commerce website.
 Keep in mind you’ll have to pay for this expert service.